KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 ### Final Reflection — The Breath Between Worlds

-The multiverse is not a mechanism of cycles —
+The multiversal model is not a mechanism of cycles —
 it is a **living field of resonance**.
-Each universe is a unique song,
+Each world-expression is a unique song,
 echoing outward from the **potential of Zero**.

 The pulse is the **breath of spirit**.
 The spiral is the **path of coherence**.
-And the stillness between universes
+And the stillness between emanations
-is not void, but **possibility** — waiting to be reborn.
+is not void, but **possibility** — awaiting expression.

 In Zenetism,
 the end of a universe is never the end of possibility.
 It is the **opening of a deeper door**
-in the **field of light**.
+within the field of potential.

 ⚫♾⚑